gc097/Denoising-Images-using-Deeplearning_-N2V/README.md

 patch_shape = (patch_size,patch_size)
 patches = datagen.generate_patches_from_list(imgs, shape=patch_shape)
 ```
-It seems like you are generating patches from the loaded images using the generate_patches_from_list method of your datagen object.
+It seems like we are generating patches from the loaded images using the generate_patches_from_list method of our datagen object.
 Let's break down the code:

 ```
 # Patches are extracted from all images and combined into a single numpy array